cs1302uga/cs1302-ce16/README.md

    methods in the `cs1302.util.ArrayUtility` API documentation.
 Actually read the documentation.
    In your notes, indicate the potential type arguments (replacements) for `T` for each method.

+1. The methods you examined in the previous step make use of the `Comparator<T>` interface to facilitate internal comparisons when needed.
+Unlike the overloads you examined in the first checkpoint, these "comparator" versions are more flexible as they allow the user of the method to specify their preferred induced ordering on the fly __without modifying the classes__ of the objects being sorted.
+Isn't that cool?

+1. Without modifying the `Student` class, update the `Driver` class to sort the `students` array by each student's name.
+For this step, explicitly create a `NameComparator` class that properly implements `Comparator<Student>`.
+Your call to `sort` in the driver should use an objet of this class for its comparator.

+1. Stage and commit all changes.

+**CHECKPOINT**

+1. Creating a separate comparator class is definitely useful if the comparator logic is complicated and/or if you plan to use the comparator often.
+However, if the logic is simple, then lambda expressions are preferrable because they allow you to focus on the logic of the interface method itself and not all the boilerplate (i.e., the extra stuff) that is required when implemeting an interface in a separate file.

+1. Now, without modifying the `Student` class, update the `Driver` class to clearly demo the following (please stage commit after each):
+   1. Find and print the max `Student` in the `students` array according to GPA.
+   1. Add references to `Course` objects to the `courses` array with different prefixes, then sort the `courses` array by `prefix`.
+   1. Take the `courses` array sorted in the previous sub-step and sort them by `number`.
+   1. Find and print the max `Student` in the `students` array according to the second character in their name.

+1. Stage and commit all changes.

 **CHECKPOINT**

 <hr/>